espsrc/SKA-Open-Science-School/Packages_Manager_and_Containers/working_with_software_containerisation.md

 ### Building our image with Singularity

-We have to create a Definition file like this:
+We have to create a Definition file `.def` like this (check https://docs.sylabs.io/guides/3.7/user-guide/definition_files.html):

+*Create a file with name pipeline.def*

 ```
-Bootstrap: docker
+Bootstrap: library
-From: manuparra/ubuntu-python3.6-casa6.3:latest
+From: ubuntu:20.04

 %labels
     maintainer="Manuel Parra<mparra@iaa.es>"
-    description="Singularity image with Python 3.6, CASA 6.3, and some common packages installed."

-%environment
-    # Set the Python path to include the CASA installation
-    export PYTHONPATH=/home/casa/packages/RHEL7/release/casa-release-6.3.0-143.el7/bin/python3.6:/home/casa/packages/RHEL7/release/casa-release-6.3.0-143.el7/lib/python3.6/site-packages:${PYTHONPATH}
-    # Set the CASA data directory to /home/casa/data
-    export CASA_DATA=/home/casa/data
+    description="Singularity image "

 %post
     # Install required packages